OlesiaV/sdl_evolution/proposals/NNNN-Requirements_documentation.md

 Technical Task contains information describing changes to Requirements , proposed to be created according to the [technical_task_template](https://github.com/OlesiaV/sdl_evolution/blob/requirements-documentation-proposal/proposals/assets/sdl_requirements_repository/technical_task_template.md).

 ## Potential downsides

-Additional efforts in Requirements management which includes tracking of any changes and updates on GitHub.
+Additional efforts in Requirements management that includes tracking of any changes, creation and updates of related to Requirements artifacts on GitHub.

 ## Impact on existing code